 Money Laundering Job Scams

 Have you seen job listings that ask you to process payments or handle funds transfers for an employer?
-It sounds like an easy job, but it probably isn't even a job at all.
+It sounds like an easy job, but it probably isn't a job at all.
 It is likely a scam, and one that could end up implicating you in a crime as well.

-This types of job postings are usually scams, so think twice before you apply.
-Legitimate companies handle payments, credit cards and money transfer transactions directly online.
+These types of fake job postings are usually scams, so think twice before you apply.
+Legitimate companies handle payments, credit cards, and money transfer transactions directly online.
 There is no need for a third party to be involved, and you should never use your own bank account to conduct financial business for an employer.

 How Money Laundering Job Scams Work